Flutterando/modular/flutter_modular/README.md

 Modular's dependency injection system has out-of-the-box support for any state management system, managing your application memory usage.

+Modular also supports Dynamic and Relative Routing like in the Web.

 ## Modular Structure

 Modular structure consists in decoupled and independent modules that will represent the features of the application.